-If you have a toddler, chances are you’re entered the world of the tantrum – and what a world it is!
+If you have a toddler, chances are you’ve entered the world of the temper tantrum – and what a big, wide world it is!

 There’s a handy algorithm, actually: toddler’s capacity < circumstances demand from them = don’t bother.
-And you thought you’d never need maths in the real world!
+(And you thought you’d never need math in the real world.)

-Here are eight different kinds of tantrums you may have encountered …
+Here are eight different types of tantrums you may have encountered…